zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 - User Interface: You may choose to add a graphical user interface (GUI) to enhance the user experience.
 Java's Swing or JavaFX libraries can be used for this purpose.

 - Progress Tracking: Provide a way to track the progress of file transfers, allowing clients to monitor the download progress.
 (Considering the fact that you know how to use JavaFX, implementing this part with JavaFX is welcomed!)

-- Server Log: Implement a server log feature to record important events and actions on the server-side for debugging and monitoring purposes.

 - Although writing documentation for this assignment is not necessary (and won't earn extra points), writing one will help the mentors understand how you have worked throughout the project.
 Additionally, it will make your code more comprehensible for others if you plan to keep this assignment on your GitHub account.